Updated on – 03 Jan 2022

 I am going to share 5 recipes for different skin types that will give you an idea to create your own product or you can use the given recipe as it is if that suits your skin type.

 A mask made with fresh papaya fruit, egg, white tea, lemon juice, and Greek yogurt gives you a nourishing face mask.

 The alpha-hydroxy acids in papaya act as natural exfoliators to remove dead skin and reveal radiant new skin.
-The egg whites that are high in protein nourishes your skin and tightens your pores.
+The egg whites that are high in protein nourish your skin and tighten your pores.

 - Papaya fruit.

 - Lemon juice.

 - Greek yogurt.

 Recipe: Cut half portion of papaya, remove seeds, and dice into small pieces.
 Add one tablespoon of brewed and cooled white tea, one tablespoon lemon juice, and one egg white.

 Blend the ingredients until a paste-like consistency is achieved.